What is CSI’s Drug Savings Initiative?

 - Bozeman Chronicle: As prescription drug costs rise, state auditor goes after pharmacy ‘middle men’

 “Rosendale took action against two multi-billion-dollar companies this week for allegedly operating without a Montana license”

 - Montana Television Network: Rosendale takes aim at drug-benefit managers

 “The pharmacy-benefit managers have had control over this industry like a cartel, and they feel like they don’t have to answer to anybody.”

 Subscribe here to join the interested parties list and receive email updates on CSI’s Drug Savings Initiative.

 Matt Rosendale is Montana’s insurance commissioner, also known as State Auditor.
 He has made tackling the extremely high costs of prescription drugs a top priority for his administration in line with CSI’s mission of consumer protection and advocacy.

 Kris Hansen is CSI’s Chief Legal Counsel and has built a team dedicated to taking on prescription drug costs.
 Before joining CSI, Kris was a state senator, served in the Montana Army National Guard, clerked for the Montana Supreme Court, and worked for the CIA.

 Marilyn joined CSI following her work saving the state’s health plan millions of dollars per year.
 As Special Projects Coordinator, Marilyn uses her expertise as a CPA to dive into the details of the prescription drug industry’s pricing schemes.

-Derek is a staff attorney for CSI who has engaged in litigation with pharmacy benefit managers and won, forcing them to produce data and contracts.
-Derek administered Montana’s 2017 special election at the Secretary of State’s office before joining CSI.
+As a CSI attorney, Derek has engaged in lawsuits with pharmacy benefit managers and collected data from PBMs to help CSI make informed policy decisions.
+He administered Montana’s 2017 special election at the Secretary of State’s office before joining CSI.